University of Alberta, LLB

-Laura was also part of the JSS team retained on short notice by National Oilwell Varco for a 3½-month long trial in 2017, involving claims totaling more than $90 million arising out of a corporate acquisition, including an indemnity claim for alleged breaches of representation in the governing Purchase and Sale Agreement.
+Laura was also part of the JSS team retained on short notice by National Oilwell Varco for a 3-and-a-half-month-long trial in 2017, involving claims totaling more than $90 million arising out of a corporate acquisition, including an indemnity claim for alleged breaches of representation in the governing Purchase and Sale Agreement.

 She also played a senior role in an international arbitration arising out of a Production Sharing Agreement in an emerging economy.
 This complex dispute involved over $100 million and was resolved through a one-week hearing in Paris under the ICC Rules.

 She is also playing a leading role in a complex commercial arbitration in the midstream market in Alberta.
 This dispute involves over $60 million and will be resolved through a multi-week hearing before an arbitral panel in 2022, before being resolved through settlement shortly before the hearing.